Table of Contents

 Azure Quick Start

-1. Create a resource Group with a name kadenaResourceGroup.
+- Create a resource Group with a name

-2. Create a Storage Account with a unique name of your choice in kadenaResourceGroup.
+. - Create a Storage Account with a unique name of your choice in

-5. Add the key pair(s) of the monitor and Kadena node VMs to the ssh-agent: ssh-add /path/to/keypair
+- Ensure that the key pair(s) of the monitor and Kadena node VMs are not publicly

 az login